Download PDF

 - FDI Inflow:

-The Dominican Republic’s economic freedom score is 63.0, making its economy the 71st freest in the 2022 Index.
-The Dominican Republic is ranked 16th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+The Dominican Republic’s economic freedom score is 62.6, making its economy the 65th freest in the 2023 Index.
+Its score is 0.4 point lower than last year.
+The Dominican Republic is ranked 14th out of 32 countries in the Americas region, and its overall score is above the world average.

 Background

-The Dominican Republic occupies the more verdant and arable eastern two-thirds of the island of Hispaniola.
-Former business executive Luis Abinader of the centrist Modern Revolutionary Party (PRM) was elected president in 2020 on promises to fight corruption, pursue economic reforms, expand some social programs, and strengthen ties with the United States.
-Abinader’s election ended the 16-year reign of the Dominican Liberation Party.
-Fulfillment of long-standing promises in the national development strategy to impose fiscal discipline and reform the state-owned electric utility has been deferred until 2030.
-Recently established diplomatic and commercial relations with China have encouraged Chinese state-owned investment and financing.
+The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola.
+Luis Abinader of the centrist Modern Revolutionary Party was elected president in 2020 promising to fight corruption, pursue economic reform, expand some social programs, and strengthen ties with the United States.
+In 2021, instead of raising taxes, he focused on efforts to reduce public spending.
+Construction of a border wall with neighboring Haiti began in 2022.
+In four years of formal relations, there has been a sizable expansion of imports from China.
 The island remains a major transshipment point for drugs bound for the United States and Europe.

 Rule of Law